finance calculator

 How to use this calculator

-- We compute your wealth gap and assign an ahead/behind status based on whether your net worth is above or below the benchmark.
+4. It computes your wealth gap and assigns an ahead/behind status based on whether your net worth is above or below the benchmark.

-- Use the results to reflect on your savings habits and whether you want to adjust your plan.
+5. Use the results to reflect on your savings habits, lifestyle choices, and financial priorities, and decide whether you want to adjust your savings rate, spending, or time horizon for major goals.

 Inputs explained